 |Royal Caribbean Radiance of the Seas, the ship we sailed for 33 nights that circumvented the entire Australian continent, ending on December 3, 2016.|

 This morning we had a light breakfast of poached eggs and a little bacon.
-We love the interaction with other passengers at mealtime and will try to eat three times a day on this cruise.
+We love interacting with other passengers at mealtime and will try to eat three times a day on this cruise.
 I seem to feel better when I eat three small meals rather than one or two large meals a day.

-|Low lying clouds drift through the hills and mountains.|
+|Low-lying clouds drift through the hills and mountains.|

 Now, we’re situated in the Cafe al Bacio on deck five in the same seats as on the past three Celebrity Solstice cruises.
 We can’t believe how many staff members aboard this ship remember us!
 How is that possible?
 They are so friendly and warm.